nuagenetworks/monolithe/vanilla/sphinx/general_concepts.rst

 `Bambou` is composed of the following classes:

+* :class:`bambou.NURESTConnection`
-* :class:`bambou.NURESTConnection`: A low level class that is used each time there's a need to communicate with the VSD server.
+    A low level class that is used each time there's a need to communicate with the VSD server.

+* :class:`bambou.NURESTModelController`
-* :class:`bambou.NURESTModelController` :Singleton that controls all defined model objects.
+    Singleton that controls all defined model objects.

+* :class:`bambou.NURESTBasicUser`
-* :class:`bambou.NURESTBasicUser`: Represents the user used for authentication and fetching root objects.
+    Represents the user used for authentication and fetching root objects.

+* :class:`bambou.NURESTLoginController`
-* :class:`bambou.NURESTLoginController`: Represents a ReST communication session, using a `NURESTUser` for authentication.
+    Represents a ReST communication session, using a `NURESTUser` for authentication.

+* :class:`bambou.NURESTObject`
-* :class:`bambou.NURESTObject`: Parent class of all ReST entities.
+    Parent class of all ReST entities.
 All VSDK objects are inheriting from this class.

+* :class:`bambou.NURESTFetcher`
-* :class:`bambou.NURESTFetcher`: Class used to get children of a `NURESTObject`.
+    Class used to get children of a `NURESTObject`.

+* :class:`bambou.NURESTPushCenter`
-* :class:`bambou.NURESTPushCenter`: Class that deals with intercepting and rerouting VSD ReST Push Notifications.
+    Class that deals with intercepting and rerouting VSD ReST Push Notifications.

-.. note:: The most important classes you need to know are :class:`bambou.NURESTObject`, :class:`bambou.NURESTFetcher` and :class:`bambou.NURESTPushCenter`.
+.. note:: The most important classes you need to know are :class:`bambou.NURESTSession`, :class:`bambou.NURESTObject`, :class:`bambou.NURESTFetcher` and :class:`bambou.NURESTPushCenter`.
+This document will only covers these classes.

 NUVSDSession